carsongray2834/Team1/README.md

       My idea is particles swirling together into a central point then either getting deleted or ejected.
   - Jackson Douglass
+    My idea is grass blowing in the wind or a waterfall and a flowing river
   - Lucas Riley
   - Gurshan Singh